-Going with a balayage endows you soft, seamless highlights, and makes the grow-out easy to maintain while opting for a more distinct transition of hues might need frequent touch-ups and salon visits.
-Hair masks and hydrating products are a must since lightening dark strands causes damage to the hair.
+Using a balayage endows you soft, seamless highlights, making the grow-out easy to maintain while opting for a more distinct transition of hues that might need frequent touch-ups and salon visits.
+Hair masks and hydrating products are a must since lightening dark strands causes damage to your hair.

 So before your next hair appointment, check out these popular photos of dark hair with blonde highlights.

 #1: Yummy Honey Blonde Highlights on Dark Brown Hair

 Honey blonde highlights on dark brown hair are ideal if you want dimensional hair.
 Ribbons of honey hues with darker hair create a chic bronde hair color.
 The soft combination of warm browns and bright beige blondes can accentuate your cut.
 When choosing a hair color, it’s best to look for colors that are close to your natural hair color and texture, allowing much more ease with maintenance down the line.
 Adding in ribbons of blonde will help brighten your look without too much lightness.

 #2: Dark Short Hair with Strawberry Blonde Highlights

 If you have darker short hair, try brightening up with strawberry blonde highlights!
 The result that the combo achieves has an ultra-chic and feminine vibe.
 Your roots are darker which allows your blonde hues to pop even brighter, giving your hair more edge and dimension.

 A deep chestnut hair with blonde accents is a perfect hue if you’re desiring to add an extra layer of warmth to your overall look.
 The ribbons of blonde against the rich chestnut base will make a bold statement.
 It’s perfect for any skin tone.